 None of these scenarios is good for the remaining homeowners.
 And every home that goes into default, just makes it harder for everyone else.

-Finally, while pressure from communities and municipalities to have homeowners or the lenders maintain theses homes is a great goal, it seems that market forces will ultimately cause neighborhoods to improve or deteriorate as the housing market either improves or deteriorates in the coming months and years.
+Finally, pressure from communities and municipalities to have homeowners or the lenders maintain theses homes is a great goal.
+But it seems that market forces will ultimately cause neighborhoods to improve or deteriorate.
+Watch how the overall housing market changes in the years ahead.

 I’m not saying you’re wasting your time, but an improving economy should help your efforts.